cakephp/docs/en/core-libraries/helpers/js.rst

 Since the beginning CakePHP's support for Javascript has been with Prototype/Scriptaculous.
-While we still think these are an excellent Javascript library, the community has been asking for support for other libraries.
+While we still think these are an excellent Javascript libraries, the community has been asking for support for other libraries.
 Rather than drop Prototype in favour of another Javascript library.
 We created an Adapter based helper, and included 3 of the most requested libraries.